 Utility Worker (UT)

-The jobs of utility workers in the Navy cover a wide range of systems.
-They may include plumbing and heating jobs, working on distribution systems and fuel storage, among other basic utility work.
-Their duties also include working on water treatment and distribution systems, air conditioning and refrigeration equipment, and sewage collecting and disposal facilities at Navy shore installations around the world.
+Utility workers may work on plumbing and heating jobs, distribution systems, and fuel storage, and other basic utility work.
+Their duties also include working on water treatment and distribution systems, air conditioning, and refrigeration equipment, and sewage collecting and disposal facilities at Navy shore installations around the world.